Nick de Bois

-Geoffrey Nicholas de Bois CBE (born 23 February 1959) is a British Conservative Party politician, who served as Special Adviser and Chief of Staff to Dominic Raab during his brief tenure as Secretary of State for Exiting the European Union.
+Geoffrey Nicholas de Bois CBE (born 23 February 1959) is a British broadcaster and former Conservative Party politician, who served as special adviser and chief of staff to Dominic Raab during his brief tenure as Secretary of State for Exiting the European Union.
 He was elected at the 2010 general election as the Member of Parliament for Enfield North, defeating the Labour incumbent MP Joan Ryan.

 de Bois then went on to lose the seat to Ryan at the next general election, in May 2015.